 It is expected that all employees will act in accordance with university policy 6.1.
 The full policy can be found on Connect, Governance/University Policies.
 The preamble reads:

-Laurier is devoted to learning, research, scholarship, creativity, professional expertise, and personal development in a student-centred environment.
-The university is committed to providing an environment for study, teaching, research work and recreation for all members of the university community that is supportive of professional and personal development and free from all forms of harassment and/or discrimination outlined in the Occupational Health and Safety Act and the Ontario Human Rights Code as follows:
+Wilfrid Laurier University is devoted to learning, research, scholarship, creativity, professional expertise, and personal development in a student-centred environment.
+The university is committed to providing an environment for study, teaching, research work and recreation for all members of the university community that is supportive of professional and personal development and free from all forms of harassment and/or discrimination outlined in the Occupational Health and Safety Act and the Ontario Human Rights Code.

 Employees are encouraged to contact the senior advisor, Dispute Resolution and Support with any concerns.

 Laurier is committed to the maintenance of a civil workplace.
 Promoting civility and respect and early intervention will reduce the risk of incivility, including workplace harassment and violence.
-Whenever conflicts arise, Laurier employees are encouraged to deal directly with the other person(s) who are involved to respectfully engage in dialogue to achieve resolution.
+Whenever conflicts arise, employees of Wilfrid Laurier University are encouraged to deal directly with the other person(s) who are involved to respectfully engage in dialogue to achieve resolution.

-Laurier has established resources and a process to facilitate achieving a respectful workplace to foster clear communication and candor, facilitate respectful interactions and yield solutions of mutual agreement.
+Wilfrid Laurier University has established resources and a process to facilitate achieving a respectful workplace to foster clear communication and candor, facilitate respectful interactions and yield solutions of mutual agreement.

 The university has both a legal and moral obligation to accommodate the needs of its employees so that barriers to equal participation are eliminated wherever possible.